 Available in VPC

-If you add files to a running container, all files are deleted when the process is terminated or the container is restarted due to a failed health check of Kubernetes Liveness Probe.
-You can use NAS volumes so that the new files that have been added are preserved even after processes end or containers restart.
+If you add files to a running container, all files are deleted when the process is terminated or the container is restarted due to a failed Kubernetes Liveness Probe check.
+You can use NAS volumes so that newly added files are retained even after the process ends or the container restarts.

-NAVER Cloud Platform's Ncloud Kubernetes Service provides Container Storage Interface (CSI) as a volume driver.
-This driver is connected with Kubernetes and supports tasks, such as NAS volume creation, deletion, resizing, and more.
+NAVER Cloud Platform's Ncloud Kubernetes Service provides the Container Storage Interface (CSI) as its volume driver.
+This driver integrates with Kubernetes and supports tasks such as NAS volume creation, deletion, and resizing.

 Supported versions and capacity